Nosmoht/ansible-role-docker/README.md

 - [Role variables](#role variables)
 - [Examples](#examples)

-Ansible role to install and configure Docker Daemon on RHEL based systems.
+Ansible role to install and configure Docker Daemon.
-A yum repo file will be created in /etc/yum.repos.d which uses the official Docker yum repository to install docker.

-NOTE: The configuration part is only implemented for RHEL / CentOS 7.
-If needed, please add the configuration.
+The official Docker repository will be added to the package manager and files be installed from there.

+Supported operating systems:
+- RHEL 6/7
+- Ubuntu Precise/Trusty

 # Requirements

 If using CentOS 6 [EPEL] repository must be available.
-NOTE: This role is preconfigured to run in CentOS 7.

 # Role Variables